Clients sometimes asked more detailed questions about the perspectives that influence my work. Read on if you're interested in a more detailed read.

 to meet with me at my Portland therapy office to get answers.
 You can also find me by phone to

-My focus is on personal growth to resolve your concerns and find the fulfillment you want.
+Counseling for personal growth to resolve your concerns and find the fulfillment you want.